Domain-adapted Learning and Imitation: DRL for Power Arbitrage: Methodology

 The training of RL agents is computationally demanding and difficult, and agents can easily get stuck in local minima.
-Hence, to further improve the learning of the agents, we propose the imitation learning setup to leverage domain knowledge to guide training.
+Hence, to further improve the learning of the agents, we propose the reward engineering setup to leverage domain knowledge to guide training.

 The initial rewards for BM and DA agents are defined by equation \ref{eq:bm_reward} and \ref{eq:da_reward}, which is simply the quarterly and hourly P\&L generated from each episode.
 The power system is intrinsically a physical system, heuristic methods can be constructed and serve as a baseline / benchmark.
 We construct the reward as the difference between the quarterly P\&L generated by the RL agents and the quarterly P\&L generated by the heuristic methods.
 This way, we incorporate additional domain knowledge as a prior in the reward function to guide the RL agents to learn outperform the baseline.
 Therefore the updated reward function for BM agent, denoted as $r^{BM}_{I,t}$ is: